Yukie23212/AutoShutdownForYoutube/README.md

-# YouTube Video Shutdown Script
+# Shutdown PC after a youtube Video uploaded

 This script allows you to schedule a shutdown after uploading a video to YouTube using the YouTube Data API v3.